Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Methods

 where $\eta $ is the dynamic viscosity.
 The resolution of the image in FIG. \ref{fig:graph} tends to be lower along the boundaries and our image processing does not accurately identify a significant portion of the channels.
 We use the largest connected component of the model network, which is in the interior of the packing.
 For this reason we neglect the upper and lower boundaries.
 More details regarding channel flow rate calculations can be found in the Supplementary Material.
-The total flow rates are of order $10^{-10}\, m^3/s$ once we account for the depth of the three-dimensional system.
+The total flow rate is of order $10^{-10}\, m^3/s$ once we account for the depth of the three-dimensional system.

 To capture the stochastic effects, we use agent-based modeling to model the particles as they deposit and erode within the network.
 This distinguishes our study from a closely related previous model of erosion in networks in which differential equations are used to predict how erosion changes the width of the channels in the network \cite{ZareeiAhmad2021TEoF}.
 Another difference is our assumption that the glass beads that form the network remain fixed over the course of the simulation.
-Consequently, while the deposited particles may erode within our simulation, the channels themselves do not erode.
-Thus, the initial width of a channel equals its maximum width.
+Consequently, while the deposited particles may erode in our simulation, the channels themselves do not erode. {Because initially the channel does not contain any deposited particles, and since erosion only occurs through removal of particles, the channel width cannot grow beyond its initial value.}